Rough volatility, path-dependent PDEs and weak rates of convergence: Introduction

 Viens and Zhang~\cite{viens2019martingale} were interested in understanding the path-dependent structure of conditional expectations of functionals of Volterra processes.
 Let us start by explaining the idea at the core of their paper in a simple setting.
 For~$0\le t\le s\le T$, the authors discarded the decomposition~$V_s= V_t + [V_s-V_t]$ as~$V$ does not have a flow or the Markov property.
 Instead, they promoted the decomposition

-which is an orthogonal decomposition in the sense that, for all~$t\le s$, $\Theta^t_s$ is~$\Ff_t$-measurable and~$I^t_s$ is independent of~$\Ff_t$.
+which is an orthogonal decomposition in the sense that, for $t\le s$, $\Theta^t_s$ is~$\Ff_t$-measurable and~$I^t_s$ is independent of~$\Ff_t$.
 In financial terms, $\Theta^t_s=\EE[V_s|\Ff_t]$ corresponds to the forward variance.
 Moreover, it turns out that~$\Theta^t$ encodes precisely the path-dependence one needs to express the conditional expectation.
-Consider~\eqref{eq:RVol} and ignore the drift for clarity, then
+Consider~\eqref{eq:RVol} and ignore the drift for clarity, then it holds

-where $u:[0,T]\times\RR\times C([t,T])\to \RR$ is defined as
+where $u:\TT\times\RR\times C([t,T])\to \RR$ is defined as

-This means that the conditional expectation is only a function of~$X_t$ and~$\Theta^t_{[t,T]}$, in other words we do not need to take into account the past of $X$ and $V$, respectively $X_{[0,t)}$ and $V_{[0,t)}$.
-We pay the recovery of the Markov property of~$(X,\Theta^t)$ (see~\cite{fukasawa2021hedging} for a proof) by lifting the state space to a path space.
-Let us mention that such a representation was achieved the same year by~\cite{euch2018perfect} for the rough Heston model using different techniques and that, in the affine framework, this also induces a stochastic PDE representation~\cite{abi2019markovian,cuchiero2020generalized}.
+This means that the conditional expectation is only a function of~$X_t$ and~$\Theta^t_{[t,T]}$, in other words we do not need to take into account the past of~$X$ and~$V$, respectively~$X_{[0,t)}$ and~$V_{[0,t)}$.
+We pay the recovery of the Markov property of~$(X,\Theta^t)$ (see~\cite[Proposition 1 and Corollary]{fukasawa2021hedging} for a proof) by lifting the state space to a path space.
+Let us mention that such a representation was achieved the same year by~\cite[Theorem~2.1]{euch2018perfect} for the rough Heston model using different techniques and that, in the affine framework, this also induces a stochastic PDE representation~\cite[Equation~(3.5)]{abi2019markovian},\cite[Theorem~5.12]{cuchiero2020generalized}. \\

+In a more general setting where~$\bm{X}$ solves an SVE like~\eqref{eq:MainSVE} and~$\bm{\Theta}^t$ is the appropriate ~$\Ff_t$-measurable projection, the main result of~\cite{viens2019martingale} is a functional Itô formula~\cite[Theorem~3.17]{viens2019martingale} for functions of the concatenated process~$\bm{X}\otimes_t \bm{\Theta}^t:= \bm{X} \one_{[0,t)} + \bm{\Theta}^t\one_{[t,T]}$ taking values in~$C(\TT,\RR^d)$, see Section~\ref{sec:ItoPPDE}.
+This involves Fréchet derivatives where the path is only perturbed on~$[t,T]$ in the direction of the kernel.
+When the kernel~$K(\cdot,t)$ is singular at~$t$, hence not continuous on~$[t,T]$, the derivative is defined as the limit of those derivatives perturbed by a truncated kernel.